I Was Injured in a Rear-End Collision in Florida.

 Since most people are holding onto the steering wheel when they’re impacted from a rear-end collision, injuries to the arm, shoulders, hands, fingers, and wrists are a very real possibility.
 The force can cause these body parts to jerk violently, jam into something, get pinned, or even fractured.
 These injuries may not sound as serious as other injuries, but going through life with a seriously disabled arm or hand can be extremely tough.

 Seatbelts are no doubt our saving grace when it comes to safety in a motor vehicle; but nothing is full proof.
 A rear-end impact causes your torso to thrust forward against the seatbelt.
 This may prevent your face from hitting the steering wheel or dash, but the strap itself may lacerate your skin, bruise your body, or contribute to whiplash.

-Multiple Defendants represented by different insurance companies may increase the value of a settlement since there will naturally be more coverage for your injuries.
+If a claim has multiple defendants, represented by different insurance companies, it may increase the value of a settlement since there will naturally be more coverage for your injuries.
 As described above, rear-end collisions often involve multiple cars, so this a very real possibility.

 No amount of apologies or car repairs can make up for causing serious injury nor replace the life of a loved one.
 Additionally, it can’t pay for your medical debt which will begin to drastically accumulate after your accident.
 However, even if you may never be quite how you were before the accident, there’s certainly help out there that can put you in the best position after a rear-end accident.

 Medical recovery through your own Personal Injury Protection (PIP) will only get you so far.
 Any injuries that exceed the average $10,000.00 policy can meet the “serious injury threshold” to sue the liable party for damages.